Trovemaster/TROVE/docs/source/theory.rst

 technical part of the TROVE approach and could be skipped on first (or even second!) reading.
 It is based on a paper by Sorensen [1_].

-To go from the expression for the kinetic energy in equation :eq.schrodiger_lab_cart: to that in equation :eq.general_T: we start by noting that :math:`\hat{T}` in the former equation can be expressed as
+To go from the expression for the kinetic energy in equation :eq.schrodiger_lab_cart: to that in equation :eq.generalT: we start by noting that :math:`\hat{T}` in the former equation can be expressed as

 .. math::